-At this stage, it is not possible to assess if the application of the proposed regulation would have a significant impact specific to everyday life of communities in Northern Ireland in a way that is liable to persist.
-Until the regulation has been formally passed and guidance issued it is difficult to assess specific impacts.
-The extent of application to NI is not confirmed.
-The regulation will also be supplemented by a range of Implementing Acts and Delegated Acts that will provide much more detail on what it covered and how it should be implemented, which will allow impacts to be better assessed.
+At this stage, it is not possible to assess if not applying the regulation would have a significant impact specific to everyday life of communities in Northern Ireland in a way that is liable to persist.
+The regulation will be supplemented by a range of Implementing Acts and Delegated Acts as targets are phased in, these along with further guidance documents will provide much more detail on how the regulation should be implemented.
+DAERA officials will continue to engage with the UK Government as consideration is given to equivalent measures across the UK.